Smallpox in Australia: Unresolved issues in the chickenpox debate

-Governor Phillip’s rough estimate of a 50% death-rate is far more like that of smallpox than of chickenpox, though unusually high for either disease.
-Carmody and Hunter cite "a very severe epidemic" of chickenpox in the French Cameroons in 1936 that killed 19.3% of clinical cases, i.e. of cases that received some clinical treatment; and they themselves estimate a likely death-rate among Aborigines in 1789 of some 30%.
+Governor Phillip's rough estimate of a 50% death-rate is far more like that of smallpox than of chickenpox, though unusually high for either disease.
+Carmody and Hunter cite "a very severe epidemic" of chickenpox in the French Cameroons in 1936 that killed 19.3% of clinical cases, i.e. of cases that received some clinical treatment; and they themselves estimate a likely death-rate among Aboriginals in 1789 of some 30%.
 This, they recognise, is still "substantially lower than most of the smallpox based assumptions in Butlin's research".
-They argue, however, that other co-morbidities may have meant that Aborigines were really suffering "multiple epidemics", for which the pox disease with its spectacular eruptions took the whole blame.
+They argue, however, that other co-morbidities may have meant that Aboriginals were really suffering "multiple epidemics", for which the pox disease with its spectacular eruptions took the whole blame.
 The Aboriginal public health expert Dr Mark Wenitong has rejected such arguments, telling the ABC in 2021:"It looked like smallpox and acted like smallpox and the outcomes were high mortality rates like smallpox."

 The speed with which the 1789 disease spread does not necessarily prove it was chickenpox, since unknown cultural factors or behaviours might have aided it; and Dowling says that it was common for smallpox to become highly transmissible "in a virgin soil population".
-Very little or nothing is known about how much the behaviour of either disease may have changed in a truly “virgin soil” Aboriginal population in 1789.
+Very little or nothing is known about how much the behaviour of either disease may have changed in a truly "virgin soil" Aboriginal population in 1789.
 The failure to infect and kill Europeans remains the clearest argument that it was not smallpox.